Fourth year exit pathway for Farm Household Allowance (FHA) customers 002-17032100

 - During the claim process, in both the online claim and the paper claim form

-- At the initial meeting with the FHCO, an outline of the programme is provided
+- At the initial meeting with the FHCO, where an outline of the programme is provided

-- Customers meet with their FHCO at least every 3 months to review/check the customer's progress with the agreed activities
+- When customers meet with their FHCO to review/check the customer's progress with the agreed activities.
+These meetings occur at least every 3 months

-- A letter is sent to customers 3 months before the expected end date reminding them when payment will stop
+- When a letter is sent to customers 3 months before the expected end date, reminding them when payment will stop

-On stopping of payment, Services Australia may offer further assistance to customers to manage the transition off payment.
-Their circumstances will determine the options available for them to obtain further financial support from the Australian Government.
+Services Australia may offer further assistance to customers to manage the transition off payment.
+Any further financial support from the Australian Government is determined by the customers circumstances.

 Customers coming off FHA

-- customers may be required to report one last time to release the final amount of FHA up to the 1,460 day mark
+- to release the final amount of FHA

-- this reporting date may be after the Predicted End Date of FHA
+- on a reporting date that is after the Predicted End Date of FHA

-Where a customer does not report and their FHA then cancels 'Failed to Report (FRP)':
+Where a customer does not report and their FHA cancels 'Failed to Report (FRP)':

-- a debt may be raised for any periods of payment not reported and normal processes will apply
+- A debt may be raised for any periods of payment not reported

-- any periods of time where the customer rate is reduced to zero will be added back to the customer's FHA eligibility and the customer can then access this time back on FHA
+- Any periods of time where the customer rate is reduced to zero are added back to the customer's FHA eligibility and the customer can then access this time back on FHA

-Staff must check and ensure customers are aware of:
+Staff must check that customers are aware of:

 - their final reporting requirements for FHA